COVID-19: €2 billion Credit Guarantee Scheme Enacted

 - have an annual turnover not exceeding €50 million, or an annual balance sheet total not exceeding €43 million; or

 2. be established in the State and employ not more than 499 persons (whether or not in the State).2

 The Covid-19 scheme extends to the same broad range of financial products that are covered by the existing credit guarantee schemes, namely each of:

 - a loan facility (not including an overdraft, credit card or credit line facility);

 - a “credit facility” (which encompasses facilities other than loan facilities under which the borrower, or a person nominated by the borrower, is provided with a sum of money on condition that it be repaid);

 - an “asset credit facility” (under which tangible moveable property is provided in return for scheduled payments eg a finance lease); and

 Who is a participating finance provider?

 To benefit from the Covid-19 scheme the credit-provider must be a “participating finance provider”, which requires an application to the Minister for certification and an agreement to comply with the conditions of the Covid-19 scheme.
-The detail of precisely what will be required will be set out in Ministerial regulations, which are anticipated to be published shortly to give effect to the Covid-19 scheme.
-Some preliminary information on the likely features of the Covid-19 scheme is available from the Department of Business, Enterprise and Innovation here.
+The details of precisely what is required are set out in Ministerial regulations.

 - The employee, annual turnover and annual balance sheet criteria are to be calculated by reference to European Commission Recommendation (2003/361/EC) of 6 May 2003, concerning the definition of micro, small and medium-sized enterprises.